 - The ability to work independently/self-motivation

 - Critical thinking skills

 If you were most recently a bartender, talk about how you built a rapport with your customers and catered to a variety of personalities.
 If you worked at a fast-food chain, talk about working well under pressure and how you worked to improve the efficiency of the line.
 No matter what your former position was, you can always apply what you’ve learned to the next step in your career.

-If you have questions about how to flesh out your IT resume, or if you’re currently looking for a career in information technology, contact Apex Staffing online or call us at (501) 801-7626.
-We will work with you to improve your resume, polish your interview presence, and land a job with one of our many local employers.
+If you have questions about how to flesh out your IT resume, or if you’re currently looking for a career in information technology, contact Apex Staffing online + We will work with you to improve your resume, polish your interview presence, and land a job with one of our many local employers.